Historiography of the Gaspee affair

-Contemporary reports
+Contemporaneous accounts

-There were 38 newspapers in mainland British America in 1772.
+There were 38 newspapers in America in 1772.
 At least 11, mostly in the Northeast, reported the attack on the Gaspee within the first few weeks following the incident.
-Moreover, the Gaspee Commission of Inquiry was the topic of one of the most important pre-independence pamphlets to circulate within the colonies, John Allen’s An Oration, Upon the Beauties of Liberty, Or the Essential Rights of Americans.
-Allen, a little-known preacher at the Second Baptist Church in Boston, gave an emotional sermon in December 1772 that played upon colonial fears and prejudices.
-Though Allen was not a particularly notable thinker or writer, and his arguments were not always accurate or consistent, his Oration went through seven printings (five editions) published in four different cities.
+Moreover, the Gaspee Commission of Inquiry was the topic of John Allen's An Oration, Upon the Beauties of Liberty, Or the Essential Rights of Americans, one of the most important pre-independence pamphlets to circulate within the colonies.
+Allen was a little-known preacher at the Second Baptist Church in Boston, but he gave an emotional sermon in December 1772.
+His Oration went through seven printings published in four different cities.
 Allen argued that Great Britain and the American colonies were separate judicial spheres and one could not interfere with the other.
-He addressed his message to Lord Dartmouth and portrayed the actions of colonials as merely self-defense, not rebellion, an important distinction for his reading audience in early 1773.
-When Oration was published it ranked among the best-selling pamphlets of the crisis.
+He addressed his message to Lord Dartmouth and portrayed the actions of Americans as merely self-defense, not rebellion, an important distinction for his audience in early 1773.
+Oration ranked among the best-selling pamphlets of the crisis.

-Bernard Bailyn included Allen among only three colonial pamphleteers were who able to demonstrate the "concentrated fury" comparable to that found in tracts and treaties by Europe's more imaginative and capable writers.
-While Allen's Oration was among the more incendiary, there is no evidence that it was every serialized or extracted in newspapers.
-Perhaps that was partly because of his death in 1774.
-Moreover, subsequent events like the Boston Tea Party quickly overshadowed the Gaspee incident.
-The reactions (and overreaction) of Parliament in 1774 preoccupied Patriot presses and later historical narratives.
-Forever afterwards, the Gaspee episode has remained of minor concern to those who recounted the events leading up to April 1775.
-When, in 1796, Richard Snowden published his history of the American Revolution in Baltimore, he started with the Boston Tea Party and made no mention of the Gaspee or, for that matter, any event prior to 1773.
+Bernard Bailyn included Allen among three colonial pamphleteers who were able to demonstrate the "concentrated fury" comparable to that found in tracts and treaties by Europe's more imaginative and capable writers.
+Subsequent events quickly overshadowed the Gaspee incident, such as the Boston Tea Party.

+Richard Snowden published The American Revolution; Written in the Style of Ancient History in Baltimore, and he started with the Boston Tea Party and made no mention of the Gaspee or any event prior to 1773.
 Mercy Otis Warren skipped from 1770 to 1773 in her massive two volume history of the American Revolution in 1805.
 Even a book focused on the Royal Navy's difficulties in the colonies from 1763 to 1782 failed to mention the Gaspee.
-To this day, no scholar has dedicated a monograph to the Gaspee episode, such as Benjamin Woods Labaree’s The Boston Tea Party or Hiller B. Zobel’s The Boston Massacre.
+No scholar has dedicated a monograph to the Gaspee episode, such as Benjamin Woods Labaree’s The Boston Tea Party or Hiller B. Zobel’s The Boston Massacre.